JGarnica22/PSlab/Single_cell_RNAseq_10x/Multi-modal/10X_multi_VDJ_RNA_ADT.md

 ***Note**: The gene expression library is representative of the entire pool of poly-adenylated mRNA transcripts captured within each partition (droplet).
 The TCR or BCR transcripts are then selectively amplified to create the V(D)J library.
 Therefore, the gene expression library has more power to detect partitions containing cells compared to the V(D)J library.
 If the multi pipeline is run with both gene expression and VDJ data, then barcodes which are not called as cells by using the gene expression data will be deleted from the V(D)J cell set.

-## Agregate data with cellranger aggr
+## Aggregate data with cellranger aggr
 Many experiments involve generating multiple 10x libraries processed through different Gel Bead-in Emulsion (GEM) Wells on the Chromium instrument.
 Depending on the experimental design, these could be replicates from the same set of cells, cells from different tissue/time points from the same individual, or cells from different individuals.
 The `cellranger count`, `cellranger vdj`, and `cellranger multi` pipelines process data from a single GEM well.
 The aggr pipeline aggregates the outputs from multiple runs of `cellranger count/vdj/multi` and performs analysis on the combined data.
 `cellranger aggr` is not designed for combining multiple sequencing runs from the same GEM Well (i.e., resequenced libraries).
 For that, pass the FASTQ files from multiple sequencing runs of the same GEM well to the count, vdj, or multi pipeline, as appropriate.